Corporate Entity Regulatory Compliance in Guatemala: How to stay legal

 The Ordinary General Shareholders Meeting must be held within five months following the closure of the fiscal year.
 The deadline for this in Guatemala is April 31st.

-Biz Latin Hub can help with financial regulatory compliance in Guatemala
+Biz Latin Hub can help with Corporate Entity Regulatory Compliance in Guatemala

 At Biz Latin Hub, our local team of corporate legal and accounting experts is able to assist you with financial regulatory compliance in Guatemala, as well as a range of other back office services.